SebastianSiedler/CAP5410-roi-enhancer-odoc/documentation/ieee_main.typ

 + REFUGE Challenge Dataset: 1,200 fundus images from the Retinal Fundus Glaucoma Challenge @src_REFUGE_dataset, including training, validation, and test sets.

 //*Preprocessing:* \
 We obtained these three datasets from the "Glaucoma Fundus Imaging Datasets" Kaggle repository#footnote("https://www.kaggle.com/datasets/arnavjain1/glaucoma-datasets/data").
-They were already preprocessed to a certain extent, including cropping around the Region of Interest (ROI) centered on the optic disc.
-The masks are labeled with three classes: background, optic disc, and optic cup.
+The images were already preprocessed to a certain extent, including cropping around the Region of Interest (ROI) centered on the optic disc.
+The labeling of the masks was done with three classes: background, optic disc, and optic cup.
 /*
 - 0: background
 - 1: optic disc